Ewpratten/inputlib/README.md

 Using this library with your program is quite simple.
 Here is a basic example for Gradle:

-*Stap 1.* Declare this maven server the end of your repositories block in *build.gradle*
+*Step 1.* Declare this maven server the end of your repositories block in *build.gradle*

 ```groovy
 repositories {